 So – first course of action is to fuss that pile into some type of large block or rectangle.
 I chose to set the strips alternating back and forth, and then ended with the larger pieces at the top and bottom – I do this to frame the leftover section and to make attaching it to other pieces easier.
 And so this is where I ended up:

 Only two little bits left over – not bad!
-These will go into my “Megan” bag, so named for a friend who likes to work with little scraps.
-She gets anything that I deem not worth keeping (which is anything under a 2.5″ strip, and odds and ends like these).
 Yes, I could have fussed these into one more strip somehow, but while I’m willing to burn some time on a pieced back, I’m not willing to burn the whole day at it.
 Thus, a judicious decision about how far to go with the scraps.
-Besides, it’s fun to see my fabric reappear in Megan’s projects 🙂

 Next, I start covering the quilt top with the leftovers, pinning them right on top.
-I aim to overshoot the quilt top by 2 to 4 inches on all sides – go for at least 4 if you plan to send it out.
+I aim to overshoot the quilt top by 2 to 4 inches on all sides – go for at least 4 if you plan to send it out to a long-armer.

 The top piece is a full chunk of the Alexander Henry print (minus the binding, already made and put aside) and the bottom is the bits and pieces.
 Not a bad start, but a good ways to go.
 And so off to the stash drawers, specifically those with purple or red fabrics.